jorisvink/confessions/README.md

 In the **cathedral** mode you first connect to a cathedral to discover your peer and fallback to peer-to-peer once discovered (and if capable).

+In the **liturgy** mode you autodiscover peers in the same group and automatically establish e2e tunnels to them, effectively giving you a group conversation.

 ## Usage

 ```